 Although turbulence is often not severe enough to cause a crash on a major airline, smaller aircraft can be more vulnerable to these types of disturbances.
 Private planes are usually flown by less experienced pilots operating aircraft which are not subject to the same rigorous testing and maintenance requirements as commercial airlines.
 Helicopter passengers can also face similar risks in bad weather.

 MYTH: There’s No Way to Avoid Turbulence

 Turbulence is so common that you could easily think there is no way to avoid it.
 If you want to avoid this unsettling experience during the summer, when passengers typically experience more turbulence, you can choose a flight in the morning when it’s less likely to occur.
 You can also choose to sit near the wings of a plane where turbulence tends to be less noticeable.

 What Really Causes Crashes?

-Pilot error accounts for around 50 percent of all crashes.
+Aircraft accidents due to human error accounts for around 50 percent of all crashes.
 A recent example in the United States was in 2015 when a Delta plane skidded off the runway at LaGuardia Airport.
 Thankfully, the incident resulted in no serious injuries, but the pilot used too much reverse thrust on the snowy runway, which caused him to lose control of the plane.

 In 2009, an Air France plane crashed after flying through a thunderstorm because of instrument failure.
 Afterwards, the pilot mistakenly put the aircraft into a rapid climb, which caused the plane to stall.
 Instead of following normal protocol and lowering the nose, the pilot continued to attempt to ascend.
 Sadly, all 228 people on the flight perished.